Discrete Yamabe problem for polyhedral surfaces: Fundamental definitions and results

-\begin{theorem} For each decorated ideal hyperbolic polyhedron with at least one cusp, there exists a unique ideal Delaunay tessellation. \end{theorem} Let~$\Delta$ be a geodesic triangulation of a decorated ideal hyperbolic polyhedron~$(S,V,d_{hyp},\mathcal{H})$.
+Let~$\Delta$ be a geodesic triangulation of a decorated hyperbolic surface~$(S,V,d_{hyp},\mathcal{H})$.
 An edge~$ij\in E_\Delta$ is called \emph{Delaunay} if the circle touching the horocycles at vertices~$i,j,k$ of one adjacent triangle~$ijk\in F_\Delta$ and the horocycle at vertex~$l$ of the other adjacent triangle~$ijl\in F_\Delta$ are externally disjoint or externally tangent.
 We illustrate the difference between a Delaunay and a non-Delaunay edge in Figure~\ref{fig:hyperbolic_Delaunay_edge}.

-\begin{prop} An ideal geodesic triangulation of a decorated ideal hyperbolic polyhedron is Delaunay if and only if each of its edges is Delaunay. \end{prop}
+\begin{proposition2}[{\cite[Theorem~4.7]{bo}}] An ideal geodesic triangulation of a decorated hyperbolic surface is Delaunay if and only if each of its edges is Delaunay. \end{proposition2}

-\paragraph{Penner coordinates}Penner coordinates, introduced by Robert Penner in~\cite{penner}, are the analogue of the discrete metric (see Definition~\ref{def:metric}) for decorated ideal hyperbolic polyhedra. \begin{definition} Let~$i$ and~$j$ be two ideal points of the hyperbolic plane.
+\paragraph{Penner coordinates}Penner coordinates, introduced by Robert Penner in \cite{penner}, are the analogue of the discrete metric (see Definition~\ref{def:metric}) for decorated hyperbolic surfaces. \begin{definition2} Let~$i$ and~$j$ be two ideal points of the hyperbolic plane.
 Let~$\mathcal{H}_i$ and~$\mathcal{H}_j$ be two horocycles, anchored at ideal points~$i$ and~$j$, respectively.
 The \textbf{signed horocycle distance} between~$\mathcal{H}_i$ and~$\mathcal{H}_j$ is the length of the segment of the geodesic line connecting the cusps~$i$ and~$j$, truncated by the horocycles.
-The length is taken negative if~$\mathcal{H}_i$ and~$\mathcal{H}_j$ intersect. \end{definition} The signed distances between horocycles of a decorated ideal hyperbolic triangle are illustrated in Figure~\ref{fig:penner_coordinates_triangle}.
+The length is taken negative if~$\mathcal{H}_i$ and~$\mathcal{H}_j$ intersect. \end{definition2} The signed distances between horocycles of a decorated ideal hyperbolic triangle are illustrated in Figure~\ref{fig:penner_coordinates_triangle}.
 The distance~$\lambda_{ij}$ is negative, whereas the distances~$\lambda_{jk}$ and~$\lambda_{ki}$ are positive.

-\begin{definition} \textbf{Penner coordinates} is a pair consisting of a triangulation~$\Delta$ of~$(S,V)$ and a map
+\begin{definition2} \textbf{Penner coordinates} is a pair consisting of a triangulation~$\Delta$ of~$(S,V)$ and a map